 Climbing Routes on Mount Kenya

-There are three main routes, which penetrate the forest and the moorland.
+There are three main Climbing Routes on Mount Kenya, which penetrate the forest and the moorland.
 The routes are Naromoru route, Sirimon route and Chogoria route and each of which has something different to offer.
 The Trek Mount Kenya Climbing Expeditions has offers for the below hiking routes.
 It is possible to combine hiking Mt.
 Kenya with Kenya safaris.

 Climb Mount Kenya Naromoru route – The fastest route to point Lenana but not as scenic as the other two.
 It is often overcrowded with many climbers since it’s the most popular route compared to Chogoria route and Sirimon route trek Mount Kenya.